The Most Popular Digital Collections Artifacts of 2018

 This is Henry Ford's first race car.
 After his first auto company failed, Ford turned to racing to restore his reputation.
 He raced "Sweepstakes" against Alexander Winton on October 10, 1901, and, to everyone's surprise, the novice Ford beat the established Winton.
 The victory and resulting publicity encouraged financiers to back Ford's second firm.

-The Chesapeake & Ohio Railway's massive Allegheny, introduced in 1941, represents the peak of steam technology.
+The Chesapeake & Ohio Railway's massive Allegheny, introduced in 1941, represents the peak of steam railroad technology.
 Among the largest and most powerful steam locomotives ever built, it weighed 1.2 million pounds with its tender and could generate 7,500 horsepower.
-Just 11 years later, though, the C&O began pulling these giants from service.
-Diesel locomotives proved more flexible and less expensive.
+Just 11 years later, C&O began pulling these giants from service.
+Diesel-electric locomotives proved more flexible and less expensive.

 Cotswold Cottage is from the Cotswold Hills in southwest England.
 The Fords were attracted to the distinctive character of Cotswold buildings, which are characterized by the yellow-brown stone, tall gables, steeply pitched roofs, and stone ornamentation around windows and doors.
 Several decorative additions were made to the house in England, before dismantling and re-erecting it in Greenfield Village.

-Rocking Chair Used by Abraham Lincoln at Ford's Theatre the Night of His Assassination, April 14, 1865
+Rocking Chair Used by Abraham Lincoln at Ford's Theater the Night of His Assassination, April 14, 1865

 On April 13, 1934, Ford Motor Company received this unusual product testimonial.
 In it notorious bank robber Clyde Barrow extolled the virtues of Ford V-8s as getaway cars.
 Handwriting analysts have questioned the letter's authenticity, but it is the sort of thing the publicity-seeking Barrow might have written.